DoctorMcKay/node-steam-user/README.md

 This isn't emitted for anonymous accounts.
 However, all anonymous user accounts have a license for package 17906 automatically.

 ### tradeRequest
-- `name` - The name of the user who sent the request (TODO: see if this is actually filled in)
 - `steamID` - The SteamID of the user who sent the request, as a `SteamID` object
 - `respond` - A function which you should call to either accept or decline the request
 	- `accept` - `true` to accept the request, `false` to decline it